njtierney/validateHOT/README.md

 In a second example, we again use a *CBC*, however, this time we show how to use <code>validateHOT</code> if one of the variables are linear coded.
-All other examples are provided in the Vignette.
+All other examples are provided in the accompanied vignette.

 We are using the data frame <code>CBC_lin</code> which is also provided by the <code>validateHOT</code> package.
 We first load the data frame.